ekohilas/unsw-weeks-ics/README.md

 # unsw-weeks-ics
+## WIP
-Creates a calendar listing all the UNSW weels
+Creates a calendar listing all the UNSW weeks